Bluesy1/CharB0T/_posts/2022-05-22-giveaway-error-postmortem.md

 This will prevent the giveaway module from having to be reloaded as often, limit chances for failure.
 Second, I am going to store the giveaways in a bot variable during reloading automatically instead of a cog variable to make the state of the giveaway not based off of a [REPL] session.
 This will make it easier to reload the module without losing the giveaway.
-Finally, i'm going to add a [Class Method] as a Factory Method to the GiveawayView class to allow me to reconstruct a giveaway easier from a channel and message ID should a giveaway be lost in the future.
+Finally, I'm going to add a [Class Method] as a Factory Method to the GiveawayView class to allow me to reconstruct a giveaway easier from a channel and message ID should a giveaway be lost in the future.